Stronger (Kanye West song): Legacy

 In 2011, "Stronger" was voted the greatest workout song of all time after topping the nationwide "March Music Madness" poll of Gold's Gym.
 The song was ranked as the third best feel-good record from a black musical act by The Boombox in 2011, while it was named as the 25th best hip hop workout song of all time by Men's Health in 2019.
 In 2020, Time crowned the song as the 31st best workout record of all time and uDiscoverMusic placed it at number one on their list, with Louis Chilton hailing the influence on pop and hip hop.
 The song was ranked by as the 28th best Hot 100 number-one of the 2000s decade by Cleveland.com in 2021, whose author Troy L. Smith felt that West was the only rap act able to masterfully sample Daft Punk and produce a hip hop song "this centered on EDM".
 In 2024, Time Out selected it as their 13th best running song.

 The track is included in the 2015 edition of Robert Dimery's book 1001 Songs You Must Hear Before You Die.
 "Stronger" was named as the sixth most popular workout song on Spotify in 2021, based on the data of appearances on playlists for working out.
 It was named as the platform's sixth most popular workout in 2021, based on the data of appearances on playlists for working out.
 As of December 25, 2023, the song has reached 1.3 billion streams on the platform, standing as the most streamed release from Graduation.
 In a 2024 analysis of appearances on motivational playlists of Spotify and Apple Music, "Stronger" was ranked as the most motivational song.

+In 2026 during a United States House hearing, Secretary of State Marco Rubio quoted the line "since O.J. had Isotoners" from the song.